How to Catch Big Carp

-It is the goal of many anglers to catch the biggest carp in the lake but is it possible to actively target big carp or even specific fish?
+It is the goal of many anglers to catch big carp from a lake but is it possible to actively target big carp or even specific fish?

-Whether you try catching big carp in small lakes or fish on a large gravel pit, with the following tips and advice you will improve your chances of landing that big carp you have always been after.
+Whether you try catching big carp in small lakes or fish on a large gravel pit, the following tips and advice you will improve your chances of catching big carp from any venue.